torson/knock-port/README.md

 # Knock-Port

 A lightweight, on-demand port-knocking gateway.
-Knock-Port briefly opens service ports only for the IP that proves knowledge of a shared secret via a two-step HTTP → HTTPS flow, then closes them automatically after a specified period.
+Knock-Port opens service ports only for the IP that proves knowledge of a shared secret via a two-step HTTP → HTTPS flow, then closes them automatically after a configured period.
 Use it to safely expose legacy or internal services without leaving ports publicly reachable.

-- Two-step open: stealth HTTP path, then HTTPS confirmation
+- Two-step open: stealth HTTP + HTTPS authentication
 - Per-IP access with time-limited windows
 - Local services or LAN hosts (port forwarding)
 - Works with iptables, nftables, and VyOS nftables
-- Run it as root or non-root with `--use-sudo`
+- Run it as root or as non-root with `--use-sudo`
 - Optional 2FA for added protection
 - systemd templates and Docker-based tests included